aykutvr/smartcosa-home-assistant-integration/README.md

 ## Disclaimer

 This integration is not officially associated with Cosa.
 Use at your own risk.

+## Documentation

+For more information, please visit the GitHub repository: [https://github.com/aykutvr/smartcosa-home-assistant-integration](https://github.com/aykutvr/smartcosa-home-assistant-integration)